Direct PLUS Loans

 - Both the parent borrower and student must be U.S. citizens or eligible noncitizens.

-The maximum amount your parent may borrow is listed as “other loan eligibility” on your financial aid award.
+The maximum amount your parent may borrow is listed as “PLUS/Private Loan Eligibility” on your financial aid award.

 Direct PLUS loans have a fixed interest rate of 7.21% for loans first disbursed after July 1, 2014, to June 30, 2015.

 The borrower pays the lender to help cover the cost of processing the loan.
 It’s calculated as a percentage of the amount borrowed.

 The fee for a Direct PLUS Loan is 4.288% after 12/1/2013.
 Beginning October 1, 2014, the PLUS fee will change to 4.292%.

 Parents enter repayment 60 days after the loan is fully disbursed (approximately April 1 for a full-year loan) with a minimum payment of $50 per month.
 However, your parent may request to delay repayment until 6 months after you graduate or are no longer enrolled at least half time.

 To request a deferment, your parent will need to contact the servicer of the PLUS Loan.
 Servicer contact information is available at the National Student Loan Data Service website: www.nslds.ed.gov (by phone: 800.433.3243).
-Your parent will need their Federal Student Aid PIN to log in to the NSLDS website.
+Your parent will need his/her Federal Student Aid PIN to log in to the NSLDS website.

 Learn more about repayment options.